idubrov/siperl/README.md

  * Parsing, formatting, generating and processing messages is mostly in `sip_headers` and `sip_message`. modules The The former is mostly used for individual headers, the latter -- to update message as a whole.
+The format of the supported headers and message are in `sip.hrl`
  * Transport layer API is `sip_transport` module.
 Transport layer dispatches messages to the transaction layer.
 If transaction layer cannot handle the message, transport layer lookups core via `sip_cores:lookup_core/1`